 Register for this Tour

 A fascinating exploration of three of the chain’s most distinctive main islands, featuring stunning seabirds, unique endemic forest birds, and volcanic marvels.

-Our hotels on Oahu and Kauai sit alongside the ocean, as does one of our two hotels on the Big Island.
+Our hotels on Oahu and Kauai are on the oceanfront, as is one of our two hotels on the Big Island.
 The tour concentrates on locations and native habitats off the beaten track, exploring the full range of unique and varied tropical forests and coastal regions of both islands, while still enjoying Hawaii’s fine amenities and cuisine.
 VENT’s Hawaii tours truly leave the standard Hawaii tourist scene far behind.

 In traversing three islands—Oahu, Kauai, and Hawaii—we will encounter an amazing assortment of endemic plant and bird species.
-Each of these islands harbors some birds that are endemic to that island.
-We will search out a large proportion of these native land birds (many are endangered), from the Hawaiian Hawk and Nene to the Iiwi, Palila, Omao, Akepa, three Elepaio and Amakihi species, and the rare Akiapolaau, to name a few.
-We have arranged special entry for the group into some of the best remaining tracts of native tropical forest in the islands, where we can enjoy these extraordinary birds at leisure.
+Each of these islands harbors birds that are endemic to that island.
+We will search out a large proportion of these native land birds, many of them endangered, from the Hawaiian Hawk and Nene to the Iiwi, Palila, Omao, Akepa, three Elepaio and Amakihi species, and the rare Akiapolaau, to name a few.
+We have arranged special entry for the group into some of the best remaining tracts of native tropical forest in the islands, where we can enjoy these extraordinary birds.

 The equal of any birding wonders in the islands is the memorable experience of exploring the recent volcanic landscapes of Hawaii Volcanoes National Park on the Big Island (Hawaii).
 Although one can’t predict its likelihood for a given visit, some tours have had the great fortune of seeing an active lava flow in the park, an unforgettable vision in fiery orange, day or night.